-High-end graphics and attention to detail ensures that you have a flight simulator that not only performs well and is hugely realistic, but it looks absolutely fantastic whilst doing so
+High-end graphics and attention to detail ensure that you have a flight simulator that not only performs well and is hugely realistic, but looks absolutely fantastic whilst doing so

 A huge amount of selections in terms of aircraft – covering all shapes and sizes, you’ll find a massive collection of aircraft to pick from that follow realistic planning and statistics so that you can fly the aircraft just as you would in the real world

 Hugely realistic in that it gives you as much control as it possibly can from within the cockpit for each aircraft.
 You’ll have control over just about everything that you could possibly need to make a safe and simple flight

 Massive attention to detail for each and every aircraft in the game – no longer will you feel like you are flying an imitation, with every aircraft bringing its own personality to the table.
 Enhance your flight experience and your development as a pilot with this excellent flight simulator